SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 This repository was developed on Linux VM.
 Only the Libero synthesis and the serial ports interaction where done on Windows.

-git clone it recursively to get the external dependencies (Zephyr, compliance)
+This repository has some git submodules (Zephyr, compliance, VexRiscv), you need to clone it recursively.

 Requirements :